Wondering what to pack for our trips to Iceland in early October?

 October is a great month to visit Iceland if you are keen to see the Northern Lights since the chance of seeing them is greatest between September and March.
 The days get shorter and the nights darker and this is what creates the perfect conditions for the Auroras to shine.

 Iceland sees about 11h of daylight in October with the sun rising at around 7:30am and setting at around 6:30pm.
-Our trips happen earlier in the month so we should expect the days to be a bit longer than this.
+Our trips happen earlier in the month so you should expect the days to be a bit longer than this.

 This means there are enough hours of daylight for us to go explore while enjoying dark evenings and nights that, should the weather and cloud coverage cooperate, would allow us to see the lights.